 Google ranks the local pack on three factors, and understanding them tells you exactly where to spend your effort.
 Proximity is how close your business is to the person searching.
 Relevance is how well your profile and website match what they searched.
 Prominence is how well-known and trusted your business appears to be across the web.

-Here's the key insight: you can't control proximity — you can't move your office into every neighborhood — but you have enormous control over the other two.
+Here's the key insight: you can't control proximity, because you can't move your office into every neighborhood, but you have enormous control over the other two.
 Relevance is won with the right primary category, service-specific content, and city pages.
 Prominence is won with reviews, citations, and links.
 So while a competitor across town might beat you on proximity for one neighborhood, you can out-rank them everywhere else by simply being more relevant and more prominent than they are.

 • Proximity (you can't control it): your physical location relative to the searcher.
 The lever you do have is service-area coverage and city pages so you're eligible across a wider radius.